-Prepared by Richard A. Ott, Jr. and Daniel L. Bennett
+Prepared by Richard A. Ott, Jr. and Jacob D. Norman

 This is the authors' summary from a 32-page report.
 For a copy of the complete report, use the download link in the sidebar.

-Fish populations in Lake Tyler East were surveyed in 2011 using electrofishing and trap netting and in 2012 using gill netting.
-Vegetation and angler access surveys were conducted in August 2011.
-A roving creel survey, conducted from March 2012 through May 2012 collected angler use and harvest information.
+Fish populations in Lake Tyler East were surveyed in 2015 using electrofishing.
+Vegetation and angler access surveys were conducted in August 2015.
+A roving creel survey, conducted from March 1 through May 31, 2016, collected angler use and harvest information.
+Historical data are presented with the 2015-2016 data for comparison.
 This report summarizes results of the surveys and contains a management plan based on those findings.

 Lake Tyler East is a 2,276-acre reservoir on Mud Creek, Texas, a tributary of the Angelina River.
-Boat access was compromised at the three boat ramps during the survey due to low water conditions.
+Boat access was excellent at the three boat ramps during the survey due to stable water conditions.
 Bank access was available at several city parks.
 Although facilities are generally accessible to handicapped, none of the facilities provided were specifically marked as ADA approved.
-Littoral habitat was sparse in the lower half of the reservoir, consisting mainly of featureless shoreline with boat docks.
-A narrow fringe of native emergent vegetation has historically been present in the upper end of the reservoir (above the SH 64 bridge); however, this area was inaccessible due to low water levels during the current survey.
+A substantial fringe of native emergent vegetation (primarily maidencane) provided littoral habitat around most of the reservoir.
+Lake Tyler East and Lake Tyler are connected by a canal and share common harvest regulations.

-Important sport fish include largemouth bass, white bass, channel catfish, white crappie, and black crappie.
-Supplemental largemouth bass sampling was conducted in 2009, and stockings were conducted in 2009 and 2011.
-A hydrilla management plan was submitted to Tyler Water Utilities (TWU) in July 2006 but was revised in 2008.
-Marginal (up to 200 feet from shore) hydrilla treatments were conducted in 2007 and annually from 2009-2011.
-A roving creel survey was conducted from March through May 2012.
+Important sport fish include Largemouth Bass, White Bass, Channel Catfish, White Crappie, and Black Crappie.
+Additional Largemouth Bass sampling was conducted in 2013, and stockings were conducted annually from 2012 through 2015.
+A hydrilla management plan was submitted to Tyler Water Utilities (TWU) in July 2006 and was revised in 2008.
+Littoral hydrilla treatments (up to 200 feet from shore) were conducted in 2007 and annually from 2009-2011; no additional treatments have been conducted since that time.
+A roving creel survey was conducted from March 1 through May 31, 2016.

 - White bass: White bass were lower in abundance than they were in the previous survey, but multiple year classes were present, indicating continued recruitment.
 No directed effort for white bass was recorded.

-- Crappie: Crappie were the second-most sought after sport fish group during the spring creel survey in 2012.
-Both white crappie and black crappie were present, but trap net catches of both species continue to be low.
-Body conditions for both species were good.
+- Crappie: Crappie were the second-most sought sport fish group during the spring creel survey in 2016.
+No trap net sampling was conducted but persistence of both white crappie and black crappie were documented in the creel survey.

-- Continue biennial electrofishing; stock Florida strain largemouth bass as warranted.
+- Continue biennial electrofishing; stock Florida Largemouth Bass as warranted.

-- Promote Lake Tyler East angling opportunities through news releases.
+- Promote Lake Tyler angling opportunities through news releases.

-- Continue providing TWU with information about the threat of invasive species.
+- Continue providing the City of Tyler Water Utility with information about the threats of invasive species.

-Performance Report as required by Federal Aid in Sport Fish Restoration Act Texas Federal Aid Project F-221-M-2 Statewide Freshwater Fisheries Monitoring and Management Program
+Performance Report as required by Federal Aid in Sport Fish Restoration Act Texas Federal Aid Project F-221-M-6 Inland Fisheries Division Monitoring and Management Program